Gadget: Invention, Travel, & Adventure: Release

-The game was originally released on 1 CD in 1993 by Synergy Interactive, based in Tokyo, Japan.
+The game was originally released on one Compact Disc in 1993 by Synergy Interactive, based in Tokyo, Japan.
 A special edition of the game, Gadget: Past as Future, was later released on four CDs in 1997 by Cryo Interactive for Windows, Macintosh, and the PlayStation home console.
 A remastered version of Gadget: Past as Future was released for iOS by NTT Resonant Inc. in March 2011.

 Reception

 Gadget was reviewed in 1994 in Dragon #212 by Ken Rolston in the "Eye of the Monitor" column, who gave it a positive review.
 Stewart Cheifet of Computer Chronicles in 1995 said that it was "captivating in the same way that Myst draws you in".
 In 1996, Billboard described the game as a sleeper success and noted that it had attracted a cult following in America, leading to the re-release of earlier Shono titles Alice: An Interactive Museum and L-Zone.
 Shono was heralded as a pioneer by America's Newsweek and Japan's Ministry of International Trade and Industry.

+Filmmaker David Lynch called Gadget "an immersive experience" and began development on a different game with Synergy Inc. in 1998, though the game never came to fruition.
 According to Mexican filmmaker Guillermo del Toro (director of Hellboy and Pan's Labyrinth), Gadget was influential on films like Dark City and The Matrix.
 Del Toro mentioned Gadget as one of his favorite games, along with Cosmology of Kyoto, Asteroids and Galaga.

 Related media

-A tie-in novel titled The Third Force, subtitled A Novel of Gadget and written by Marc Laidlaw, was released in 1996.
-A companion volume of additional art and background plot material, Inside Out with Gadget, was also available, as well as a DVD entitled Gadget Trips/Mindscapes and an auxiliary CD-ROM containing videos, stills, previews and interactive 3D models under the title 'Preview and Reprise'.
+A companion volume of additional art and background plot material, Inside Out with Gadget, was available, as well as a DVD entitled Gadget Trips/Mindscapes and an auxiliary CD-ROM containing videos, stills, previews and interactive 3D models under the title 'Preview and Reprise'.

+The Third Force: A Novel of Gadget

+A tie-in novel titled The Third Force: A Novel of Gadget, written by author Marc Laidlaw, was released in 1996.
+He travelled to Tokyo to work with Synergy on the novel.
+This influenced his decision to pursue video game writing.
+He used a number of ideas from the novel when he later wrote the computer game Half-Life (1998), the world of which he viewed as a spiritual successor to the world of Gadget.
+Laidlaw wrote about the connections between Gadget and Half-Life: